LiwamZaHaftam/File-management/README.md

 ## Contributing
 If you find any issues or have suggestions for improvements, feel free to open a new issue or submit a pull request.
 Contributions are welcome!

+## Credits
+The File Manager Test Suite was developed by
+- Liwam Yemane
+- Meareg Teferi
+- Nahom Gidey
+- Tedros G/her
+- Zahra Kasaw

+## Contact
+For any questions or feedback, you can reach out to me at [mearegbuna@gmail.com]